 Using a storyboard can be a great idea, to plan what will be seen at all stages of the film.

 Above is a highlights reel of videos produced for ReelLIFE SCIENCE over the past few years, to give you an indication of the different styles and approaches taken by filmmakers.
-You can also view all of the winning videos from previous years on our 2013-2020 page, while a more extensive range of videos are available to view in our Video Library and YouTube channel.
+You can also view all of the winning videos from previous years on our 2013-2021 page, while a more extensive range of videos are available to view in our Video Library and prizewinning videos are on our YouTube channel.

 Step 3: Making Your Video